 Skip to contents

-Subsamples a specified number of observations for a given species from a BirdNET output dataset using one of three methods: stratified, random, or top confidence.
-Optionally saves the result to a CSV file.
+Subsamples a specified number of observations per species from a BirdNET output dataset.
+Supports three subsampling methods: stratified by confidence score bins, random, or top confidence scores.
+Optionally saves the subsampled data to a CSV file.

 Usage